chenshaoyang0011/simple_weakptr/readme.md

-This project is a simple weak ptr implemention learn from chromium/base/weak_ptr.h
+This project is a simple weak ptr implemention learn from chromium/base/weak_ptr.h, but not need any other component from chromium/base.

 Weak pointers are pointers to an object that do not affect its lifetime, and which may be invalidated (i.e. reset to nullptr) by the object, or its